What is the Best Foam to Use for Sofa Cushions?

 Sitting is something we often do, but don’t think much of.
 Unless the seat you are sitting on is uncomfortable.
 Sofa cushions sag and lose their ability to return to form as they age.
 This makes for an uncomfortable experience when sitting.
 No one wants that.
 Luckily, deteriorated foam cushions are replaceable.

+With over 60 years of experience in the foam and upholstery industry, we are here to inform you on what is the best foam for sofa cushions.
 The foam used in a cushion is one of the most important factors in determining the comfort and lifespan of your sofa.
 The lifespan of a foam cushion is primarily dependent on the quality of the foam.
-This quality is often measured by the weight (density) of the foam.
+A foam’s weight (density) determines its quality.
 Each foam has a weight to it, and typically, the higher the weight the better.
-If you have read our “Which Foam Should I Use for my Mattress?” article, you will know that there are quite a few possibilities when it comes to foam in mattresses.
-Sofa cushions follow the same pattern.
-We will talk about four types of foam that are used in sofa cushions: High Resilience foam, Lux foam, High-Density Foam, and Polyurethane foam.
+Let’s go over the different foams used in sofa cushions.

 Best Foam Cushion – High Resilience Foam

 It is very buoyant and resilient, giving it high responsiveness.
 That means that it will return to its original shape quickly after compression.
 This is ideal for those that want more bounce in their cushions.
 With an open-cell structure, High Resilience foam is very springy but still offers sturdy support.
-It will also last a long time, between eight to ten years, as it begins to deteriorate and soften.
+It will also last a long time, between eight to ten years, as it begins to soften.

 Good Quality Foam Cushion – Lux Foam

 Summary: Lux foam at 2.2 lb. per cubic ft. is a good quality foam cushion for those seeking a firmer foam cushion.